DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   Names for the telemetry commands will be similarly limited.
   The parameters for telemetry commands are unaffected by this change.

+* raw/dpaa2_cmdif: The ``dpaa2_cmdif`` rawdev driver will be deprecated
+  in DPDK 22.11, as it is no longer in use, no active user known.

 * raw/ioat: The ``ioat`` rawdev driver has been deprecated, since it's functionality is provided through the new ``dmadev`` infrastructure.
   To continue to use hardware previously supported by the ``ioat`` rawdev driver,